 \subsection{Analysis of Rescaled Healthcare Data}

-\citet{gheorgeetal17} examined the decline in health-related quality of life (HRQOL) that occurs as people age.
+Panel data is a context where augmented beta regression can become challenging.
+The models proposed here allow us to examine observation-level dependence in $y_{it}$ where $t$ indexes time, as opposed to nudging values or to modeling $\{y_{\beta i t}, z_{0it}, z_{1it}\}$ which additionally have intrinsic non-temporal correlation by construction. \citet{gheorgeetal17} examined the decline in health-related quality of life (HRQOL) that occurs as people age.
 They hypothesized that it is not aging but instead time to death (TTD) that is a more important predictor of health declines in the aged.
 They used Bayesian mixed beta regression to examine this in a sample drawn from the Netherlands.
-Their data was $y \in (0,1]$ where $y=1$ indicates full health as measured by responses to the SF-6D health questionnaire. \citet{gheorgeetal17} described rescaling endpoint values of 1 to 0.99 in the vein of \citet{smithson06}.
+Their data was $y \in (0,1]$ where $y=1$ indicates full health as measured by responses to the SF-6D health questionnaire. \citet{gheorgeetal17} described nudging endpoint values of 1 to 0.99 per \citet{smithson06}.
 Here we apply Model 2 to Gheorge et al.'s panel data using portions of their code (available from their publication).